14 Top-Rated Attractions & Things to Do in St. George, UT

 The landscape here is unlike anything else you'll find in Utah.
 Giant sand dunes drift down to the crystal-clear water, forming a beautiful orange-hued beach.
 In the distance, snow-capped mountains round out the scene.

 The park covers 20,000 acres and offers all kinds of recreational opportunities.
-One of the most popular activities is driving through the dunes in off-road vehicles.
+One of the most popular things to do is driving through the dunes in off-road vehicles.
 Boating and sailing are also incredibly popular, and many people come to simply lounge on the huge beach.
 Other options include hiking, mountain biking, and horseback riding.

 Camping is available in two formal campgrounds with full or partial hookups.
 There is also a primitive camping area with no facilities.
 This is one of the best places to camp near St. George, which is only a 20-minute drive away.